plandes/mednlp/doc/api-usage.md

 ```
 For brevity the [CLI] application code and configuration is omitted, and other
 configuration given in previous sections (see [UMLS Access via UTS] for more
 detail).
-See the full [ctakes example] for the full example code.
+See the full [cTAKES example] for the full example code.

 The pertinent snippet to get the [Pandas] data frame from the medical text is
 very simple: